Quick Facts About A. P. Green Industries

 Weathered asbestos-cement siding material, showing close-up of exposed asbestos fibers eroding from cement matrix.

-Scientific studies have documented the conditions and effects of working with asbestos products in a plant or factory setting, which is primarily where A.P.
-Green products were manufactured and used.
+Scientific research has documented the conditions and health effects of working with asbestos products in factory settings, where most A.P.
+Green products were made and used.

 A.P.
-Green manufactured SK-7 Cement, an asbestos-containing cement, which contained 2.3% asbestos.
-Employees who manufactured this product and workers who used it on the job were at risk of asbestos exposure that could result in illness later in life.
+Green produced SK-7 Cement, an asbestos-containing cement with 2.3% asbestos.
+Workers who made this product or used it on the job faced a significant risk of asbestos exposure that could lead to illness later.

-Workers in occupations such as bricklaying, pipefitting and insulation installation were at risk of exposure to asbestos in A.P.
+Workers in occupations such as bricklaying, pipefitting and insulation installation were at risk of asbestos exposure from A.P.
 Green products.

 Recommended Reading